Upload a VHD to Azure or copy a managed disk to another region - Azure PowerShell

 revoke-access is called on the managed disk, which is required in order to attach the disk to a VM.

-Before you create an empty standard HDD for uploading, you'll need the file size in bytes of the vhd you want to upload.
+Before you can create an empty standard HDD for uploading, you'll need the file size of the VHD you want to upload, in bytes.
 The example code will get that for you but, to do it yourself you can use:

 $vhdSizeBytes = (Get-Item "<fullFilePathHere>").length.
 This value is used when specifying the -UploadSizeInBytes parameter.

-$vhdSizeBytes = (Get-Item "<fullFilePathHere>").length $diskconfig = New-AzDiskConfig -SkuName 'Standard_LRS' -OsType 'Windows' -UploadSizeInBytes $vhdSizeBytes -Location 'West US' -CreateOption 'Upload' New-AzDisk -ResourceGroupName 'myResourceGroup' -DiskName 'myDiskName' -Disk $diskconfig
+$vhdSizeBytes = (Get-Item "<fullFilePathHere>").length $diskconfig = New-AzDiskConfig -SkuName 'Standard_LRS' -OsType 'Windows' -UploadSizeInBytes $vhdSizeBytes -Location '<yourregion>' -CreateOption 'Upload' New-AzDisk -ResourceGroupName '<yourresourcegroupname' -DiskName '<yourdiskname>' -Disk $diskconfig

 If you would like to upload either a premium SSD or a standard SSD, replace Standard_LRS with either Premium_LRS or StandardSSD_LRS.
-Ultra SSD is not yet supported.
+Ultra disks are not yet supported.

-You have now created an empty managed disk that is configured for the upload process.
-To upload a vhd to the disk, you'll need a writeable SAS, so that you can reference it as the destination for your upload.
+Now that you've created an empty managed disk that is configured for the upload process, you can upload a VHD to it.
+To upload a VHD to the disk, you'll need a writeable SAS, so that you can reference it as the destination for your upload.

-To generate a writable SAS of your empty managed disk, use the following command:
+To generate a writable SAS of your empty managed disk, replace

 Now that you have a SAS for your empty managed disk, you can use it to set your managed disk as the destination for your upload command.